Costaki33/TISAT/README.md

      - Another to hold data sources for processing (IE. Strawn Formation Data File)

 4. **Gather Required Data:**
-   - Gather the Strawn Formation Data file (Latitude, Longitude, and Z Depth):
+   - Gather the Strawn Formation Data file (Latitude, Longitude, and Z Depth) and put it into your data folder.
         Modify the following path in the `tisat.py` script:
         ```python
             # Line 23:
             STRAWN_FORMATION_DATA_FILE_PATH = '/your/earthquake_data/TopStrawn_RD_GCSWGS84.csv'
         ```
-   - Gather API Tube OD/ID File:
+   - Gather API Tube OD/ID File and put it into your data folder.
         Modify the following path in the `friction_loss_calc.py` script:
         ```python
             # Line 14: